uofuseismo/anxcor/README.md

 - Component Rotation along azimuth and backazimuth
 - FTAN and beamforming routines
-- Custom Crosscorrelation preprocessing functions
+- Custom crosscorrelation preprocessing functions
+- GPU implementations of crosscorrelation

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.